nopara73/ForeverAloneProgramming/README.md

 # Forever Alone Programming
-Software Development Methodology for Sole Programmers and Roadmap for Freelancers
+Software Development Methodology for Sole Programmers and Small Teams Project Development Roadmap for Freelancers

 ##Motivation
 I had been struggling to find any minimal software development methodology that can work for relatively small, one-two person projects.